JoshuaTheEngineer/DodoToDo/README.md

 5. Use above configuration with Bundle and Fab button to add a note.

 6. To delete a note, it's a similar process except you use DAO's deleteNote method

+## Step 5: Use onSaveInstanceState for Device orientation immunity

+1. Use a boolean flag based on 'onSaveInstanceState' so it won't override current note edits.
+See 'EditorActivity.java'